BigCoke233/How-To-Answer-Questions-The-Smart-Way/README-en.md

 In addition, this document is a labor product jointly written by [Eltrac](https://github.com/BigCoke233) and other contributors.
 If you need to quote any content of this document, please indicate the address of the project after quoting , Otherwise it will be considered copyright infringement.

-If you find this document helpful, I hope you can give us a star for support.
+If you think this document helpful, I hope you can give us a star for support.

-## List of contents
+## Contents

 - Introduction
 - Before answering the question